yanyan314/Singapore-Airlines-Interviews/README.md

 # HR interview
 # 1. What do you know about singapore airline?
 Why do you want to work for singapore airline?
+ Singapore Airlines is a world-class airline that prioritizes exceptional service, operational excellence, and passenger satisfaction.
+With its extensive network, commitment to innovation, SIA continues to be a leading choice for travelers seeking a premium travel experience.
+ Furthermore, SIA places great emphasis on innovation and continuously seeks to enhance the travel experience for its passengers.